 These traditional, puffy, rounded donuts are easy to make and best eaten warm.
 The dough only needs to rise for an hour and then the frying can commence.
 Pipe with your favorite jelly flavor, then consume immediately.
-Get our Suganiyot (Israeli Jelly Donuts) recipe.
+Get our Suganiyot (Israeli Jelly Doughnuts) recipe.

 Cozy up with these autumnal-inspired sufganiyot, which get an added sweetness from piped salted caramel and apple butter and apple cider folder into the dough.
 Get our Apple Cider Sufganiyot with Salted Caramel recipe.

 Swap white potatoes for the glowingly orange sweet potato; the end result is a much richer—and slightly sweater—latke that still goes great with sour cream and applesauce.
 Get the Sweet Potato Latkes recipe.